EC528-Fall-2024/github-bot-kata-ci/README.md

 1. Project setup, implementation of and experimentation with Kata Containers, skeletons of planned Dashboard features, and basic research on a potential Bot implementation
 2. Substantive improvements to existing CI Dashboard (visualizations and health checks) and research into a GitHub Bot implementation
-3. Creation fo placehoolder GitHub Bot and further improvements to Dashboard
+3. Creation of placeholder GitHub Bot and further improvements to the Dashboard
 4. Implement labels for the PRs and, if time permits, implementation of GitHub Bot commands
 5. Finalize and test features